-In 1987, her husband passed away after a long battle with cancer.
+In 1987, Isabell's husband passed away after a long battle with cancer.
 Many of the older children had grown up by this time and helped to carry on many of the responsibilities for their mother and the younger children as best they could.

 Isabell had always wanted to live on a ranch out in the country and in 1992 she had the chance to move out to live with her son Jerry who was grown and married with his own children working on a ranch in Ibapah, Utah.
 Isabell loved spending time with her grandchildren on the ranch and running the small trading post store out by the Utah/ Nevada border on the old Pony Express trail.

 In March of 2007, Isabell was diagnosed with Leukemia and on September 25th, 2007, she passed away surrounded by her family and loved ones.
 At the time of her passing, she was survived by 4 sons, 7 daughters and over 150 grandchildren.
 She loved raising her children and spent endless hours taking care of her family and friends.
 Everyone loved her quilts and a slice of her homemade bread, made with love.